-EEAE has the responsibility to activate the Emergency Plan "Xenokratis", Annex "R" in case of radiological or nuclear emergency, based on measurements of the radioactivity monitoring network and on information through ECURIE, ENATOM, bilateral agreements, competent authorities of other countries and media.
+EEAE has the responsibility to inform the Secretary-General for Civil Protection to activate the ESARPEA in case of a radiological or nuclear emergency, based on the measurements of the radioactivity monitoring network and information through ECURIE, ENATOM, bilateral agreements, competent authorities of other countries and media.
+In case of an emergency within a licensed infrastructure, the undertaking has the responsibility to immediately activate its internal emergency pan and inform EEAE.